Science Learning Hub logo

-In this online PD session recorded on 2 June 2016, Andrea Soanes from the Science Learning Hub was joined by three guest presenters – all inspirational women working in STEM – who shared their insights into the importance of STEM (science, technology, engineering and mathematics) education and explored ways to encourage young women into STEM careers.
+In this online PD session recorded in June 2016, Andrea Soanes from the Science Learning Hub was joined by three guest presenters – all inspirational women working in STEM – who shared their insights into the importance of STEM (science, technology, engineering and mathematics) education and explored ways to encourage young women into STEM careers.

 Speakers